Rock Radio Heaven (S)

 Stations: CHUM Toronto

-Notes: Started at CHUM in the late '40s and was there in afternoons when that station became Canada's first Top 40 station in 1957.
-He became vice-president of CHUM and later founded the radio program at Humber College.
-He also taught at York University and Conestoga College.
+Notes: Worked in magazines, newspapers and did sportscasting on the CBC before being hired by CHUM to do public relations.
+He filled in when a regular sportscaster failed to show and stayed on the air, eventually hosting his own show.
+He did the 2-5 p.m. shift when CHUM became Canada's first Top 40 station in 1957.
+Left the air in 1959 to become a vice-president at CHUM in charge of promotions and charitable work.
+Founded the radio program at Humber College in 1972 and also taught at York University and Conestoga College.
 A well-known promoter and fund-raiser who was president of the Canadian Public Relations Society, he was also a published writer and columnist, a public speaker and an MC.
 Died at the age of 94.
 Appeared on CHUM's 50th anniversary reunion show about a year before his death.

 TODD STORZ